teamsnap/teamsnap-SDK-iOS/README.md

 # teamsnap-SDK-iOS
 Source code for the TeamSnap iOS SDK
+For information on the TeamSnap API, and to get client tokens for your application check out http://developer.teamsnap.com

 #iOS TemSnapSDK
 Build for simulator.
 The universal binary will be located somewhere like: